-A list of swimmers who have been entered in the OME system will be available online March 1 for women and March 8 for men.
-Coaches who have entered more than 18 swimmers must declare not more than 18 swimmers for consideration for selections by noon Eastern time, March 2 for women and March 9 for men.
-An email listing the 18 swimmers must be sent to ibugner@ ncaa.org and ncaa@usaswimming.org for women, and mperry@ncaa.org and ncaa@usaswimming.org for men.
+A list of swimmers who have been entered in the OME system will be available online Feb.
+28 for women and March 7 for men.
+Coaches who have entered more than 18 swimmers must declare not more than 18 swimmers for consideration for selections by noon Eastern time, March 1 for women and March 8 for men.
+An email listing the 18 swimmers must be sent to jbugner@ncaa.org and ncaa@usaswimming.org for men and women.